mbchris/node-red-contrib-dl-azure-event-hub/README.md

 # node-red-contrib-dl-azure-event-hub
 This node can be used to send messages from node-RED to the Azure EventHub.
-It is based on https://github.com/clovityinc/node-red-contrib-azure-event-hub-send-message therefore the documentation was extracted an modified from there.
+It is based on https://github.com/clovityinc/node-red-contrib-azure-event-hub-send-message therefore the documentation was extracted and modified from there.

 ## Input Parameters